Lovecraft Country (TV series): Music

 Laura Karpman composed the music for the show.
 Due to the COVID-19 pandemic, Karpman and her composing team had to score the show individually from their residences in eastern Europe, with Karpman adding some music tracks of her playing piano, keyboards, and other instruments.
 Karpman reflected on how difficult it was composing the show with the pandemic's restrictions, due to not being able to have immediate interaction with the musicians.
 She felt satisfied with the finished result.

+Cancellation

+While a second season had yet to be officially greenlit for production, by February 2021, HBO's president of programming Casey Bloys announced that Misha Green had begun writing and was in early planning stages.
+On July 2, 2021, HBO announced that the series would not be returning for a second season.
+In James Andrew Miller's book Tinderbox: HBO's Ruthless Pursuit of New Frontiers, several writers of the show alleged that the cancellation was due to Green's creation of a hostile work environment.

 Release

 Lovecraft Country premiered on August 16, 2020, on HBO and HBO Max, and consists of ten episodes.

 Home media

 The complete series was released on February 16, 2021, on Blu-ray and DVD.